Riddle Of The Cloaked Man of Hoysala Temples

 Balipeeta relics showing decapitated bodies, heads and snakes around a pair of paadukas have been found in this temple, adding strength to vague deductions inspired by the above gory scenes.
 Similar Balipeetams were found in Halebeedu too.

-The suspicion that takes shape is that the Cloaked Man and his frightful companion could represent some Vamachara sect -those that take a black-magical route to attain The Truth.
+The suspicion that takes shape is that the Cloaked Man and his frightful companion could represent a Vamachara cult -those that take a black-magical route to attain The Truth.
 But the suspicion fails to precipitate into a conviction.
 If they did officiate rituals not meant for the faint hearted, it still made no sense to put them on the same pedestal as Gods .

-Its while pondering on this stalemate that the mind recalled from its depths certain vague whispers caught in passing through the Cyber highway .
+So, while pondering on the ID of this Mystery Man , recalled certain vague chats caught in passing through the Cyber highway .
+Which will be put through the sieve now.

 Bhairava murtis are generally carved so attractively that even the features meant to spook one out ( fangs, snake ornaments, skulls, sliced head dripping blood for his dog ) just seem like alluring accessories to the glorious halo of curly hair, well toned body , serene eyes and the graceful smile .